SpencerLabAQ/icpe-data-challenge-delag/README.md

 Information about the track:
 [https://icpe2024.spec.org/tracks-and-submissions/data-challenge-track](https://icpe2024.spec.org/tracks-and-submissions/data-challenge-track/)

-The dataset comprises 560 csv files with pre-processed execution traces from two open-source microservices systems, namely [Train-Ticket](https://github.com/FudanSELab/train-ticket) and [E-Shopper](https://github.com/SEALABQualityGroup/E-Shopper).
+The dataset comprises 560 CSV files with pre-processed execution traces from two open-source microservices systems, namely [Train-Ticket](https://github.com/FudanSELab/train-ticket) and [E-Shopper](https://github.com/SEALABQualityGroup/E-Shopper).

-All trace data are organized in tabular format within the [data](data) folder.
+All trace data are organized in tabular format (i.e., CSV files) within the [data](data) folder.
-Each CSV corresponds to a unique scenario involving specific performance anomalies affecting one or more Remote Procedure Calls (RPCs).
+Each CSV corresponds to a unique scenario involving specific performance anomalies injected into one or more Remote Procedure Calls (RPCs).
 Rows in the CSV represent individual end-to-end requests, columns reports cumulative response time (in milliseconds) for specific RPCs within requests.
 If an RPC is invoked multiple times within a request, response times from all invocations are summed.
 The `Latency` column provides the response time for the root RPC, reflecting the end-to-end response time of the request.
 An additional column (`anomaly`) indicates the presence of a performance issue: `0` means no anomalies, while values ≥ `1` indicate the presence of a performance issue.